 How it Works

-Botblocker does not give you protection against manually submitted spam.
-Manually submitted spam is submitted by human visitors.
+Remember that these methods do not protect you against against manually submitted spam which is entered by human visitors.
 You will still have to use a plugin like Akismet to catch those.

 For more comment spam preventing, checkout our tips and tools to prevent comment spam.